GeckoSplat/Scrape_Crypto_Prices/README.md

 # Scrape_Crypto_Prices
-## Python Script to scrape crypto coin prices from the Coinmarketcap.com API.
+## This is a Python tool to get crypto coin prices from Coinmarketcap.com using an API key to fetch data.

 Clone this repo.